ACanalejo/ACanalejo.github.io/_pages/about.md

 ## Research Interests
 ---

-My research lies on the fields of comparative politics, political behavior, and public opinion, with a particular interest in the intersection of party politics, public attitudes, and behavior.
-I also have a keen interest in research design and methodology, particularly mixed-methods, experimental, and causal inference designs, to tackle pressing social questions.
+My research lies in the fields of comparative politics, political behavior, and public opinion, with a particular interest in the intersection of party politics, public attitudes, and behavior.
+I also have a keen interest in research design and methodology, particularly mixed-methods, experimental, and causal inference designs.
 Below is a summary of my main **research topics**.

 <div style="margin-top: 40px;"></div>